IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 The only place I found this mentioned was on the page for [`f.`&nbsp;fix][nuvoc-fix] which covers the problem and a solution.

 I would change this by replacing locales with a new datatype: namespaces.
-My namespace is a first class value that contains names, accessible via some primitive &mdash; while appearing similar from the outside, requiring explicit access into a namespace would prevent the above issues.
+My namespace is a first class value that contains names, accessible via some primitive&mdash;while appearing similar from the outside, requiring explicit access into a namespace would prevent the above issues.
-Precisely what symbol would be used for access I am not sure &mdash; something not already used would have to be picked, which rules out something common like `.` or `::`, and J&rsquo;s syntax doesn&rsquo;t support `->`.
+Precisely what symbol would be used for access I am not sure&mdash;something not already used would have to be picked, which rules out something common like `.` or `::`, and J&rsquo;s syntax doesn&rsquo;t support `->`.
 Of course, in a hypothetical successor language this would be designed from the ground up instead of being retrofitted into the existing specification.

 I think this would be an overall benefit, allowing for a more sensible approach to grouping names together.